Back to Optimization: Diffusion-based Zero-Shot 3D Human Pose Estimation: Method

-However, there are two problems: 1) Simply projecting 3D keypoints from $P_0$ to $r$ generates a noisy 3D human pose which may not satisfy the kinematic constraints of the human body.
+However, there are two problems: 1) Simply projecting 3D keypoints from $P_0$ to $r$ generates a noisy 3D human pose, which may not satisfy the kinematic constraints of the human body.
 2) With different translations between $P_0$ and the camera, there are different projection results.

-In order to solve these two problems, we need to ensure the estimated 3D poses, $P_i$, to be valid poses and follow the kinematic constraints, so as to find the optimal translation, $T_i$.
+In order to solve these two problems, we need to ensure the estimated 3D poses, $P_i$, are valid poses and inherently follow the kinematic constraints to find the optimal translation, $T_i$.
 This calls for our use of pose prior.

+\textbf{Pose prior} Although there is no re-projection error from the optimized poses, the optimized poses may not satisfy the kinematic constraints.
+Therefore, in previous works, kinematic constraints are added to the pose optimization pipeline, and a complex joint optimization problem is designed to find optimal poses.
+However, in our pipeline, we take advantage of a pre-trained diffusion-based pose generation model to 'denoise' our optimized poses.
+As mentioned in DDPM\cite{2020DDPM}, DDIM\cite{song2020denoising} and Score Matching network\cite{song2020score}, the diffusion model is trained by maximizing likelihood, which aims at finding the most possible valid pose based on the input noisy pose.
+As a result, we use the diffusion-based pose generation model to find the optimal $P_{i+1}$ based on optimized pose $\widetilde{P}_i$,

+which is different from other diffusion-based methods, like GFPose\cite{ci2023gfpose} and DiffPose\cite{gong2023diffpose}, $P = \theta(x, c, t)$, where $x$ is random noise, $c$ is pose condition and $t$ is timestamp.

-\textbf{Pose prior} The pre-trained diffusion-based pose generation model has learned strong pose prior knowledge and can denoise the optimized 3D poses, $P_i$.
-However, during training, the reverse diffusion starts from Gaussian noise, but in our case, the generation model is utilized to denoise an optimized pose, which does not follow the standard Gaussian noise, $\mathcal{N}(0, 1)$.
+However, during training, the reverse diffusion starts from the standard Gaussian noise, $\mathcal{N}\left(0, 1\right)$, but in our case, the generation model is utilized to denoise an optimized pose, which does not follow the standard Gaussian noise.
 Inspired by \cite{meng2021sdedit, zheng2022truncated}, we adopt truncated diffusion model inference, whose timestamp is truncated from the training timestamp during inference.
-By utilizing this method, the pre-trained diffusion model is able to denoise the optimized noise poses and ensure the estimated poses are valid human poses.
+In our case, the timestamp, $t$, is truncated as $t \in \left(0, 0.1\right]$, instead of $\left(0, 1\right]$.

 \paragraph{Find optimal translations} Optimal translations are derived from $T_o$ by minimizing the 2D re-projection error of $P_{i}$, depending on the current iteration number, since the optimized pose, $P_i$, is not reliable enough in the early iterations.